 CMAT training consists of nine rotations, each totaling three to seventeen weeks.
 A member of the program faculty or senior animal resource program staff provides supervision, along with a recommended reading list, rotation goals, and when appropriate, a list of skills to be acquired during the rotation.
 Fellows are expected to devote at least 25 hours per week to each rotation.
 Rotation supervisors conduct an evaluation at the end of the rotation.

-CMAT rotations are as follows: Small Animal Biology, Biosecurity, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Laboratory Animal Biology, Medicine, & Surgery and Gene-Targeted Mouse Development and Breeding at Rockefeller University (Total of 17 weeks); Clinical and Anatomic Pathology (Total of 10 weeks); Aquatics Biology, Biosecurity, System Maintenance, and Research Techniques (Total of 4 weeks); Animal Facility Management and Operations (Total of 11 weeks); Large Animal Biology, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Small Animal Imaging (Total of 4 weeks); Generation and Production of Monoclonal Antibodies (Total of 3 weeks); and 12 weeks of electives (usually done as three four week or two 6 weeks blocks).
-Electives are generally performed at other academic or industrial biomedical research centers.
+CMAT rotations are as follows: Small Animal Biology, Biosecurity, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Laboratory Animal Biology, Medicine, & Surgery and Gene-Targeted Mouse Development and Breeding at Rockefeller University (Total of 17 weeks); Clinical and Anatomic Pathology (Total of 10 weeks); Aquatics Biology, Biosecurity, System Maintenance, and Research Techniques (Total of 4 weeks); Animal Facility Management and Operations (Total of 11 weeks); Large Animal Biology, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Small Animal Imaging (Total of 4 weeks); Generation and Production of Monoclonal Antibodies (Total of 3 weeks); Colony Management (Total of two weeks) and 10 weeks of externships (usually done as blocks of at least three weeks).
+Externships are generally performed at other academic or industrial biomedical research centers.

 Research training provides fellows with an opportunity to apply the scientific method to a basic or clinical research project and to develop an appreciation for the process of scientific discovery.
 Fellows are expected to work under the mentorship of a program faculty member or a research faculty member at one of the three participating institutions.
 Research training will expose fellows to the following topics: grantsmanship, the generation of hypotheses, experimental design, the selection of animal models, the analysis of data, and writing a manuscript suitable for publication.